vmware-tanzu/velero/site/content/docs/main/output-file-format.md

 ### File Format Version: 1

-When unzipped, a typical backup directory (e.g. `backup1234.tar.gz`) looks like the following:
+When unzipped, a typical backup directory (`backup1234.tar.gz`) looks like the following:

 ```
 resources/